 Those points are where Jimble would have to disagree.
 Our basis?
 What we do every day for hundreds of internationals.
 Here’s our why:

 Hiring Global Talent Doesn’t Mean Massive Amounts of Time

 At the end of the day, it all comes down to how streamlined the onboarding process is at the hiring company and how well-prepared the company is with its relocation packages.
 That’s why we reiterated (over, and over) the importance of having set relocation packages as it will save massive amounts of time in the long run.

 Additionally, having a trusting relocation services provider such as Jimble (shameless plug) will only streamline the process further beyond the hiring contract point.

 Tip Did you know that Jimble also offers services to those who are planning to move out of the Netherlands?
 We’re sad to see you go, but we would love to lend you a helping hand.
 You can contact us for more details on the departure package and more.

 Hiring Global Talent ≠ Language Barrier

 Not in the Netherlands at least!
 The EF English Proficiency Index places the Netherlands in the first position across the EU when it comes to the region’s overall English proficiency.

-While some jobs require Dutch as a preferred skill, there are many careers being offered that solely rely on English and no (or very basic Dutch) to get by.
-After all, the Netherlands accommodates expats and internationals on daily basis, so having employees who speak the language of clients is of high priority, especially in major cities like Amsterdam.
+While some jobs require Dutch as a preferred skill, many careers are being offered that solely rely on English and no (or very basic Dutch) to get by.
+After all, the Netherlands accommodates expats and internationals daily, so having employees who speak the language of clients is of high priority, especially in major cities like Amsterdam.

 Hiring Global Talent Can Be Long-term or Short-term Based